Inheritance Tax October 2024 Budget changes – an explainer

 No. We are saying it appears that more than half of farms have a value of more than £1 million, so over the allowance for APR/BPR.
 But whether the changes will bring them into the scope of IHT will depend on the interaction of APR not just with BPR but with nil-rate bands and other reliefs as well as potential behavioural changes including more lifetime gifting to family members and changes to the structuring of farm businesses.

 Additionally, while the £1 million APR/BPR allowance is not transferable between spouses in the way nil-rate bands are, a farm jointly owned by a couple could potentially use two £1 million allowances (as well as two sets of nil-rate bands and residence nil-rate bands) if a share of the ownership of the farm was passed to the next generation on the first death and the remainder on the second.
 However note that an individual starts to lose their residence nil-rate band once the value of the net estate goes above £2 million.
 (NB.
 The law in this area is complicated and we would strongly recommend taking advice from a specialist before taking this approach, as we would with gifting or restructuring a farm or other business!)
+By not making the £1 million transferable on death the government has greatly added to the complexity of the relief.

 What about the claims that beneficiaries of farms won’t be able to afford to pay the IHT bill?

-The IHT position is particularly challenging for farms (compared to other businesses) because of the peculiar nature of farmland – high capital values but low yield (often less than 1%).
+The IHT position is particularly challenging for farms (compared to other businesses) because of the peculiarly illiquid nature of farming – high capital values but low yield (often less than 1%).
 Ignoring the first £1 million, 50% relief equates to a 20% effective rate of tax.
 Payable in instalments over 10 years that could be said to be a 2% p.a. charge for 10 years.
 For a conventional business – perhaps yielding 5%-10% - that may be do-able out of annual profits.
 But for a farm where the yield is less than 1% it is far more problematic.

 BUSINESS PROPERTY RELIEF